gb8462/ITCS103_Finals/README.md

 ## Creating a Pull Request:

-Assuming you want to submit your push changes to your forked repo:
+Assuming you want to submit your push changes to your forked repository:

    1. Open a Pull Request
       ![sample1](https://github.com/user-attachments/assets/62d817ad-5d9f-4155-92cd-1d5d906c242f)